 I'm a small business owner who is always surprised by mistakes people make when applying for jobs and responding to job postings.
 Many people are concerned about doing well at job interviews, but you also have to be careful in how you go about responding to want ads.
 If you get this step wrong, you won't even make it to the interview part of the hiring process.

 Keep in mind that there are usually several people applying for each available job opening.
 Knowing how to properly apply for a job and respond to job postings may give you an edge over the competition.
 These are tips on what not to do when responding to job postings and ads.

-What You Should Not Do When Applying for a Job
+What Not to Do When Applying for a Job

 Send untidy resumes - if you're pasting a text version of your resume into an email, take a couple of minutes to tidy it up and format it.
 I often get resumes that are very hard to read.
 Most employers are very busy and may not take the time to wade through a jumbled mess.
 There's no point in saying that you're neat and pay attention to detail if your pasted resume says otherwise.

 Attach resumes without any overview of qualifications - if you're attaching a resume, don't just put into the body of the email that you're responding to a particular ad and that your resume is attached.
 Write a short explanation of relevant experience for the job.
 If employers are getting a lot of qualified responses, they may not bother to download and open an attached resume that lacks a basic overview of what to expect if they do.

 Not provide a resume at all - I've received applications that are nothing more than an email with an explanation of qualifications for the job.
 Always provide a resume.